Machine learning on manifolds for inverse scattering: Lipschitz stability analysis: Numerical simulations

-The steps to produce learning data are then: \begin{enumerate} \item A random geometry is picked for $\Gamma$.
-This is done by picking random values for $a, \theta$ using uniform probability distributions within their range. \item A random support is chosen for $\psi$.
-This is done by picking random values for $o, l$ using uniform probability distributions within their range. \item For these choices, the matrix $A_{m,app}$ is set up as described above using~\eqref{Phi def}, the fundamental solution of the Helmholtz equation. \item The first $N=5 $ singular values of $A_{m,app}$ are computed together with corresponding singular vectors $v_1, ... , v_5$. in $\CC^{N_S}$. \item A random vector $r_1, ..., r_5$ is picked in the ball of $\CC^5$ centered at the origin and with radius 1. \item Let $w= r_1 v_1 + ... + r_5 v_5$.
-The input for learning is the normalized vector $w / \| w \|$ and the target is $(a,\theta)$. \end{enumerate} The set of learning data in our NN simulations comprised $10^6$ input-target pairs.
+We then follow these steps to produce learning data: \begin{enumerate} \item A random geometry is chosen for $\Gamma$.
+This is done by sampling values for $a, \theta$ in ${\cal B} $ at random using a uniform probability distribution. \item A random support is chosen for $\psi$.
+This is done by picking random values for $o, l$ using uniform probability distributions. \item For these choices, the matrix $A_{m,app}$ is constructed as described above. \item A reduced singular value decomposition of $A_{m,app}$ is computed.
+Let $v_1, ... , v_5$ be the corresponding first five eigenvectors of $A_{m,app} A_{m,app}^*$ in $\CC^{N_S}$. \item A vector $r_1, ..., r_5$ is chosen at random in the ball of $\CC^5$ centered at the origin and with radius 1. \item Let $w= r_1 v_1 + ... + r_5 v_5$.
+The input for learning is formed from separating the real and the imaginary parts the normalized vector $w / \| w \|$.
+It is therefore a vector in $\RR^{2 N_S}$.
+The target is $(a,\theta)$. \end{enumerate} The set of learning data in our NN simulations comprised $10^6$ input-target pairs.